There are thousands of twinkling light in the sky, every time you look on a

 their temperature or their hotness.
 Our sun is yellowish star.
 The coolest

-believed to be in deep orange or red in color while the very hot stars are
+believed to be in deep orange or red in color while the very hot

 bluish-white.
 The brightest of the star is called as magnitude.
 The faintest